AusDTO/dta-website/_posts/2017-09-28-transforming-bloodnet.md

 ## Challenges in meeting the Digital Service Standard

-Whilst the DTA is a great source of information, the team encountered the following challenges:
+While the DTA was a great source of information, the team encountered the following challenges:

 ### Assessments